-Equally rooted in the appellate capital of Washington, D.C., the Bay Area’s technology hub, and the financial center of New York City, we have become a destination for bet-the-company and industry-changing appeals.
-We represent clients ranging from Facebook, Microsoft, DISH Network, and Oracle to JPMorgan Chase, Morgan Stanley, Credit Suisse, and everything in between.
+We have established ourselves as a marquee practice with "a deep bench, diverse cases, high-profile clients and a presence in the nation’s highest court."
+We represent clients ranging from Microsoft, DISH Network, and Oracle; to JPMorgan Chase, Morgan Stanley, and Credit Suisse; to Johnson & Johnson, Fresenius, and Gilead; and everything in between.
 And we win — sometimes against all odds.
 We saved DISH Network from a life-threatening injunction, Facebook from the Winklevoss twins, brokerage firms from crushing liability, and Bratz from Barbie.
-We represented Oracle against Google in the "World Series of copyright cases."
-We saved the multi-billion dollar market in imported copyrighted goods.
+We saved the multi-billion-dollar market in imported copyrighted goods.
+We represent Oracle against Google in the "World Series of copyright cases."
 The reasons are simple:

 Clients turn to us when they simply have to win an appeal.
 It’s more than just our track record.
 It’s our philosophy of devoting the utmost attention to every matter.
 When we represented a Silicon Valley stalwart in a case involving its computer code, we met with its programmers to understand its technology inside and out.
 When we defended a law allowing the police to inspect hotel guest registries, we not only uncovered the medieval history of regulating innkeepers, we rode along with the vice squad to witness firsthand just why the inspections are so important.
 Our clients know that their cause is ours.

 We have a distinctive writing style that grabs judges from word one and keeps them reading, a knack for conveying our position as plain common sense, and persuasive oral arguments meticulously prepared and passionately delivered.
-Chambers USA 2016 describes the mix as the "perfect combination of persuasiveness, intelligence, wit and deference" that it takes to "mastermind" unlikely victories.
-In 2017, Chambers USA notes that we're a "high-caliber practice group with an excellent track record in high-stakes and high-value corporate disputes, drawing from a strong team of well-regarded appellate attorneys" with "notable strengths in technology and financial services litigation, including deep experience in IP matters."
+Chambers USA 2016 described the mix as the "perfect combination of persuasiveness, intelligence, wit and deference" that it takes to "mastermind" unlikely victories.
+In the 2020 Chambers USA guide, one client said, "They're the best at turning mind-numbingly dense legal doctrine into elegant analysis that resonates with both trial and appellate courts."

 Innovative strategies are our calling card.
 You almost never see an appellate brief that starts with an allegory.
 And how often does your opponent say that your brief reads like an engineer’s action adventure?
 When the satellite industry was besieged by discriminatory taxes in state legislatures around the country, we transformed an appellate strategy into a legislative strategy that defeated 53 of 54 bills introduced by competitors.

 The written work product is a model of clarity.
 When reading Orrick briefs there’s a brilliance, a clarity and readability that reflects both a lot of deep thought, talent and an idea of what is productive.Chambers USA, 2017